Alan Hayes Davidson: Hayes Davidson

 The studio was commissioned to illustrate many well known London buildings before they were built or extended, including the London Eye, the Tate Modern, the Millennium Dome (now the O2), the Royal Academy, the Royal Festival Hall and the British Museum.
 The RIBA collected works by the studio in 2002 for the RIBA drawings collection; some of these images were exhibited in the Architectural galleries of the V&A.

 Recognised as experts in the visualisation of architecture and the built environment, the studio gained a reputation for collaborating with many of the world's top architects and designers, including Kengo Kuma, Jean Nouvel and Thomas Heatherwick on projects located around the globe.

 Since 2000 the studio has continued to develop its CG based visualisation techniques and by 2015 had produced over 20,000 'virtual' or CGI images since it was founded.

 Alan was keen that the studio published its work; by the time of his death, 2 books had been published HD: Hayes Davidson and Hayes Davidson Book Two.
 In each book, he insisted on thanking all artists past and present as he believed it was collaborative effort which together had produced the work.

 He was passionate about London and studied the physiology and psychology of seeing the city, leading to him appearing as an expert witness at public enquiries of major London developments.
 He rejected what he felt was the pseudo-science of the official London guidelines for the placement of large or tall buildings, instead proposing a human-centric approach based on an understanding of how we actually see, and notice, built form.

 Alan led Hayes Davidson's move to employee ownership in 2015.
 He explained at the time "This change reinforces the truly collaborative nature of a professional architectural visualisation studio.
 Employee ownership reflects many of the important values already held at Hayes Davidson; of partnership, transparency and mutual support."
 The Studio operates under a distributed management system.
 After his diagnosis, Alan started to take a back seat role.
 The studio celebrates its 30th year in 2019 making it the longest running Architectural Visualisation studio in the UK, and further afield.

-Motor Neurone Disease
+Motor neurone disease

-Alan was diagnosed with motor neuron disease in 2012.
-MND (Motor Neurone Disease), known as ALS (Amyotrophic Lateral Sclerosis) in the States, are a group of neurodegenerative disorders that selectively affect motor neurons, the cells which control voluntary muscles of the body.
+Alan was diagnosed with motor neuron disease (MND) in 2012.
+MND, known as ALS (amyotrophic lateral sclerosis) in the United States, are a group of neurodegenerative disorders that selectively affect motor neurons, the cells which control voluntary muscles of the body.
 A person's lifetime risk of developing MND is 1 in 300, and it affects up to 5,000 adults in the UK at any one time.
 On average the disease kills a third of people within a year and more than half within 2 years of diagnosis.
 To live beyond 5 years is extremely rare.
 Curiously, many years earlier in the 90’s, Alan donated prize money won from the first competition for the studio’s work to the Motor Neurone Disease Association, despite him not knowing anyone with the disease at the time.